CIRCLE CITY VILLAGE

 PO Box 30382, Indianapolis, IN 46230

-Sponsor Benefits include:
+Sponsor Benefits are customizable and can include:

-• volunteer engagement days
+• volunteer engagement days for your staff or church

 • social media featured posts